bmlt-enabled/bmlt-root-server/README.md

 ----------
 ***Version 2.14.9* ** *- UNRELEASED*
 - Append comments field to direction field in NAWS Export.
+- Fixed issue with Admin UI not returning 6:00PM meetings when searching for evening meetings.

 ***Version 2.14.8* ** *- March 17, 2020*
 - Fixed an issue that caused unpublished meetings without a World ID to be excluded from the NAWS Export.